 The company changed hands again in 2005, purchased by a group of investors.
 The acquisition was led by long time CMI & Hayes Lemmerz executive Daniel Minor.
 Dan began his career at the foundry as a high school co-op student, and worked his way to CEO.
 He is very passionate about the people employed at CCI and the local Cadillac community.

 The foundry is a major supplier of engineered ductile iron, including high silicon molybdenum cast components.
 Molds are made with a high-speed green sand horizontal Combustion Engineering (CE) SpoMatic process.
 CCI also uses a custom automated Resin Bonded Sand (RBS) process, for difficult and “rangy” products.

 CCI is committed to continuous improvement in all areas of the business.
-The foundry is IATF 16949 Quality Certified, ISO 14001 Environmentally Certified, and has been Ford Q1 certified since 1992.
+The foundry is IATF 16949 Quality Certified, and ISO 14001 Environmentally Certified.

 Cadillac Casting Inc. is a privately-owned foundry operated by metal casting professionals.
 They currently employs over 400 dedicated team members.